An Introduction to Laterite

 Tardy, Y. (1997): Petrology of Laterites and Tropical Soils.
 419 p.
 ISBN 978-9054- 106784

 Author: Dr. Werner Schellmann studied Mineralogy at the University of Marburg and was employed 1958 -1991 at the Bundesanstalt für Geowissenschaften und Rohstoffe (Federal Institute for Geosciences and Natural Resources) in Hannover, Germany.
-He was engaged with the research of laterites, bauxites and lateritic nickel ores which were studied in many countries in the tropical world.
+He was predominantly engaged in the research of laterites, bauxites and lateritic nickel ores which were studied in many countries in the tropical world.
 The results were published in numerous papers.

 Laterite images: Illustration of laterites, bauxites and lateritization